johnston9/la-donut/README.md

 - [Slack](code-institute-room.slack.com)
   Here I found the Get Average Rating function, thanks to ckz8780.
 - [stackoverflow.com]()
-  Here I learnt how to use.
+  I used stackoverflow to check out solutions for problems I encountered.
 - [w3schools.com]()
   I refered to W3 often for code examples like the toggleClass function used a number of times in the site.
 - [developer.snapappointments](https://developer.snapappointments.com/bootstrap-select/methods/)